cssbristol/codelounge-phonebook/README.md

 # Phonebook

-A simple phonebook in C. Written by Alessio Zakaria for CodeLounge 2016.
+A simple phonebook in C. Written for CodeLounge 2016.

 ## Build + Run